onflow/cadence/docs/language.md

 resource Test {}

-// Declare a variable that has the type `@AnyResource`.
+// Declare a variable that has the type `AnyResource`.
 // Any resource-typed value can be assigned to it,
 // but not non-resource typed values.
 //